-The most striking Australia attractions along the way are the Twelve Apostles and London Bridge rock formations.
+The most striking Australian attractions along the way are the Twelve Apostles and London Bridge rock formations.

-Though worn by the weather and time, these natural wonders rise out of the Southern Ocean dramatically and are the main reason most people visit this area during their Australia travel.
+Though worn by the weather and time, these natural wonders rise out of the Southern Ocean dramatically.
+They are the main reason most people visit this area during their Australia travel.

-Get off the beaten path and discover some of the lesser known sites like Wreck Beach near Loch Ard Gorge where you can you can see the remains of shipwrecks washed up on the shore.
+Get off the beaten path and discover some of the lesser-known sites like Wreck Beach near Loch Ard Gorge, where you can see the remains of shipwrecks washed up on the shore.
 The treacherous coastline claimed many victims but is now protected by the iconic Cape Otway lighthouse.
 Here you can learn about the history and culture of the area.

-Many visitors take a long day trip from Melbourne to explore the Great Ocean Road but if you spend a few days exploring on your own you will uncover many more treasures of this must-visit region of Australia.
+Many visitors take a long day trip from Melbourne to explore the Great Ocean Road, but if you spend a few days exploring your own, you will uncover many more treasures of this must-visit region of Australia.

 By Jennifer from Australian Travel Family

-Byron Bay is a well known, beautiful part of Australia’s east coast, located at the top of NSW, near the border of QLD.
+Byron Bay is a well-known, beautiful part of Australia’s east coast, located at the top of NSW, near QLD.

 Known for its beautiful beaches and surfing breaks, this seaside town has something for everyone.

 The charm of Byron, though, is its relaxed feel.
-Lots of colorful characters visit Byron or make it their home because of this and there is a real hippy, community vibe.
+Many colorful characters visit Byron or make it their home because of this, and there is a real hippy community vibe.

 The beach really is a highlight of any trip to Byron Bay.
-The walk from Main Beach, north to Belongil is a beautiful one but there are many gorgeous beaches in the area.
-As a surfing town, there are a few schools that offer lessons and a variety of breaks to surf depending on skill and confidence levels.
+The walk from Main Beach north to Belongil is a beautiful one, but there are many gorgeous beaches in the area.
+As a surfing town, a few schools offer lessons and a variety of breaks to surf depending on skill and confidence levels.

 A well-known landmark and icon here is the Cape Byron Lighthouse.
 The lighthouse stands on the most easterly point of the Australian mainland and is Australia’s most easterly lighthouse.

-There are some great walks up to the lighthouse or you can drive up.
-There is an abundance of amazing cafes and bars to choose from with a focus on tasty, healthy food.
+There are some great walks up to the lighthouse, or you can drive up.
+There is an abundance of amazing cafes and bars to choose from, focusing on tasty, healthy food.

-If you are in Byron Bay on the first Sunday of the month, the markets are well worth a visit.
-Held at Butler Reserve they have a wide variety of stalls, food trucks and live music so it makes for a really fun morning.
+If you are in Byron Bay on the first Sunday of the month, the markets are well worth visiting.
+Held at Butler Reserve has a wide variety of stalls, food trucks, and live music, so it makes for an enjoyable morning.

-It’s a popular place for Melbournian’s and many have holiday homes there.
-One of the main Australia tourist attractions here is the Penguin Parade and it is regularly referred to as Victoria’s number one tourist attraction.
-Many tourists from around the world visit each night to watch the little penguins (formally referred to as fairy penguins) waddle their way from the water to their little nests up in the beach scrub.
+It’s a popular place for Melbournian’s, and many have holiday homes there.
+One of the main tourist attractions here is the Penguin Parade, and it is regularly referred to as Victoria’s number one tourist attraction.
+Many tourists worldwide visit each night to watch the little penguins (formally referred to as fairy penguins) waddle their way from the water to their little nests up in the beach scrub.

-Phillip Island has much more than the penguins though, Churchill Island is a working farm where city folk get to experience what life on the farm would have been like in the 1800’s.
-One of the most interesting places in Australia, the historic homestead is as it was in the late 1800’s and is a great insight into the lives of our ancestors.
-The kids even get to milk a cow, crack a whip and shear a sheep!
+Phillip Island has much more than the penguins though, Churchill Island is a working farm where city folk gets to experience what life on the farm would have been like in the 1800s.
+One of the most interesting places in Australia, the historic homestead, is as it was in the late 1800s and is a great insight into our ancestors’ lives.
+The kids even get to milk a cow, crack a whip, and shear a sheep!

-Another great experience for tourists is the Koala Conservation Centre, this is a home for sick and injured koala’s and the boardwalk is built for optimum viewing of our famous native marsupials.
-If you get there early in the day you might just see these furry little favorites up and about and not asleep!
-They do sleep 22 hours a day though!!!
+Another great experience for tourists is the Koala Conservation Centre.
+This is a home for sick and injured koalas.
+The boardwalk is built for optimum viewing of our famous native marsupials.
+If you get there early in the day, you might just see these furry little favorites up and about and not asleep!
+They do sleep 22 hours a day, though!!!

-As with many tourist destinations in Australia, there is more to Phillip Island than you think so give yourself at least a few days to check out all it has to offer.
+There is more to Phillip Island than you think, so give yourself at least a few days to check out all it has to offer.

-Sydney is such an iconic city with many amazing things to do and see but what most tourists do not know is the utterly stunning peninsula a little over 30 kilometers North of Sydney.
+Sydney is such an iconic city with many amazing things to do and see.
+Still, most tourists do not know the utterly stunning peninsula, a little over 30 kilometers North of Sydney.

-On the far end of the peninsula, there is Palm Beach which is also really well know because of Australia’s famous tv-show Home & Away that is recorded in this cute little beach town.
-As the peninsula gets really narrow at the tip there are two beaches to choose from within only 50m: one on your left side and one on your right side.
+On the far end of the peninsula, Palm Beach is also really well known because of Australia’s famous tv-show Home & Away recorded in this cute little beach town.
+As the peninsula gets really narrow at the tip, there are two beaches to choose from within only 50m: one on your left side and one on your right side.

-It will only take you about 20 minutes uphill and can be a sweaty walk in the hot and humid Aussie climate but the 360-degree views are incredible.
-There is a secret cave that can be explored on the bay side and some amazing instagrammable spots for super cool photos.
+It will only take you about 20 minutes uphill and can be a sweaty walk in the hot and humid Aussie climate, but the 360-degree views are incredible.
+You can explore a secret cave on the bay side with some amazing instagrammable spots for super cool photos.

-Wilson’s Promontory National Park is more like a hidden gem – however, it is one the best places to visit in Australia.
+Wilson’s Promontory National Park is more like a hidden gem – however, it is one the best places to visit.

 Despite my lack of prior knowledge, Wilson’s Promontory turned out to be one of the places I visited during my time in Australia.

 It is one of the most beautiful national parks I have ever been to!
 Wilson’s Promontory is the southernmost point of mainland Australia.
-Due to this, there are a number of great beaches to check out while you’re there.
+Due to this, there are several great beaches to check out while you’re there.

 There is also Whiskey Bay too, which has giant boulders located at either end of the beach.
 They are perfect for climbing if you’re bored of relaxing in the sun!

 Wilson’s Prom is home to an abundance of wildlife.
-Don’t be surprised if you spot a number of kangaroos, wombats and much more while you’re there!
+Don’t be surprised if you spot some kangaroos, wombats, and much more while you’re there!